 There are currently no federal (U.S. EPA) approved sampling methods for PFAS compounds in ambient air.
 Furthermore, health benchmarks that estimate safe exposure levels are available for only a few of the many PFAS compounds that are present in the environment.
 The lack of test methods and emissions data from potential sources of PFAS compounds makes further study in Wisconsin necessary.

 Fish and Wildlife

 PFAS accumulation in wildlife is an emerging area of interest and little is known about the possible effects of PFAS accumulation in wild animals and fish.
 PFAS is known to accumulate in exposed animals.
 In other examples of environmental chemicals that accumulate in the food chain, fish are a known and important source of exposure to humans.
 Studies of the association between fish consumption and PFAS accumulation in humans provide evidence that fish are an important exposure source with this class of chemicals as well.
-Read more about fish consumption and PFAS in the health impacts tab.

 Some PFAS would be expected in samples from any wild animal.
 The DNR does not have a way to predict how much PFAS might be in any wild animal based solely upon PFAS in the environment.
 In other examples of chemicals that accumulate in the food chain, the highest source of exposure for people tends to be fish.

 Exposure Routes and Health Impacts